Paris - Middlebury Quick Facts

 Paris is the capital city of France, and what many consider to be the cultural capital of Europe.
 The “City of Light” is home to countless museums, gardens, churches, and monuments.
 Walking down one of the broad boulevards offers a lesson in Parisian architectural movements, while a stroll down a narrow cobblestone street provides a glimpse into the city’s centuries-old history.
 Today Paris remains influential in politics, economics, education, art, and fashion, making the capital a major global city.

 The Middlebury College School in Paris is located on the right bank in the eighth arrondissement within walking distance of Place de la Concorde and les Champs-Élysées.
-Established in 1949, the Middlebury program is designed for students who wish to improve greatly their French language skills while having a slightly more independent experience.
+Established in 1949, the Middlebury program is designed for students who wish to greatly improve their French language skills while having a slightly more independent experience.
 Courses are taught in French at Middlebury’s Centre Madeleine, though students may take no more than two courses at the center.
-Participants take the rest of their courses at one of the local universities including: l’Université de Paris I, III, and IV, l’Institut Catholique, l’Institut d’Études Politiques de Paris, and École Normale de Musique.
+Participants take the rest of their courses at one of the local universities, including l’Université de Paris I, III, and IV; l’Institut d’Études Politiques de Paris; l’Institut Catholique; and École Normale de Musique.
+To learn more, please visit Middlebury's website for the Paris program.

 There is no P/NC option on this program.